 Important EFSC Course Withdrawal Information

-What is the difference between dropping and withdrawing a course?
+What is the difference between dropping and withdrawing from a course?

 The difference between dropping and withdrawing from a course is based on the time of the semester at which the student takes action:

-on or before the withdrawal date published in the online Academic Calendar.
+Requests for course withdrawal must be submitted on or before 11:59 p.m. on the withdrawal deadline published in the online Academic Calendar.

 BEFORE YOU WITHDRAW FROM A COURSE, you should be aware that course withdrawals: